softprops/np/README.md

 ### Customization

-If you have a lot of projects that use the same ivy organization id or you always start projects with the same version conventions, you may want to define your own custom global overrides.
+If you have a lot of projects that use the same ivy organization id (your own) or you always start projects with the same version conventions (a SNAPSHOT), you may want to define your own custom global overrides.

 To do so, in a `~/.sbt/np.sbt` file, add the following.

-    (np.Keys.defaults in Np) <<= (np.Keys.defaults in Np)(d =>
-      d.copy(org = "me.lessis", version = "0.1.0-SNAPSHOT")
-    )
+    seq(npSettings:_*)

+    (NpKeys.defaults in (Compile, NpKeys.np)) ~= {
+      _.copy(org="me.lessis", version="0.1.0-SNAPSHOT")
+    }

 See the `np` option reference section below for all available options

-### Optional sbt cross sbt versioning

-In sbt 0.10.*, plugins are no longer exclusively depended on as source, meaning they need may not be compatible between versions of sbt.
-The current work around is to cross publish plugins with a version unique to a given version of sbt. `Np` supports this for plugin projects via {keyword} replacement

-    np plugin:true version:1.0.1-{sbtVersion}-SNAPSHOT

-Will generate a version binding of

-    version <<= sbtVersion(v => "1.0.1-%s-SNAPSHOT".format(v))

 ## Settings

-    np          # generates a new project given a set of options np:check    # detects potential conflicts with generating a project, recommended before np np:usage    # displays usage options
+    np                  # generates a new project given a set of options scout(for np)       # detects potential conflicts with generating a project, recommended before np np:usage(for np)    # displays usage options
-    np:defaults # default values for options
+    np:defaults(for np) # default values for options

 ### np option reference